speedxx/terminal/README.md

 square#1255, speed#3413, fionn#0170

 # Future plans?
 We plan to expand and create more commands for terminal.
-You may help us by posting [issues](https://github.com/squareGITHUB/terminal/issues) we didn't notice or creating [pull requests](https://github.com/squareGITHUB/terminal/pulls).
+You may help us by posting [issues](https://github.com/squareGITHUB/terminal/issues) we didn't notice or creating [pull requests](https://github.com/squareGITHUB/terminal/pulls) to help out with development.

 # Current commands
 >kick,